pasky/pachi/README.md

 Install libcaffe-cuda-dev instead for nvidia gpu acceleration.
 Non-dcnn build just needs git make and gcc.

+After compiling and setting up data files you can install pachi with:

+    make install
+    make install-data

+Pachi will look for extra data files (such as dcnn, pattern, joseki or fuseki database) in pachi's system directory (`/usr/local/share/pachi` by default) as well as current directory.
+System data directory can be overridden at runtime by setting `DATA_DIR` environment variable.

 ## DCNN support

-Pachi can use a neural network as source of good moves to consider.
+Pachi can use a neural network as source of good moves to consider (priors).
 With dcnn support Pachi can play at dan level strength on modest hardware.
 For large number of playouts this makes it about 1 stone stronger, and tends to make the games more pretty.
 A raw dcnn engine is available for pure dcnn play (not recommended for actual games, pachi won't know when to pass or resign !).

-Currently dcnn is used for root node only, and pondering and dcnn can't be used together (you should get a warning on startup).
+Currently dcnn is used only for root node, and pondering and dcnn can't be used together (you should get a warning on startup).

 To build Pachi with DCNN support: